drufball/yosai/_drafts/the-tree.md

 <br />

 # Revel
-_The feel of soft, dusty fur beneath his fingers and against his face as he held Monkey close and buried his face against Bear's side.
-Bird chirped a melancholy note as they stood around the newly formed tree._
+_Soft, dusty fur beneath his fingers as he held Monkey and buried his face against Bear's side.
+Bird chirping a melancholy note as they stood around the newly formed tree._

-_The ache in his limbs as he slept on the ground within the clearing, his body cold and shivering.
-Delaying the moment when he would see their home and know that it was now simply his home._
+_Shock as he saw their home and realized that it was now simply **his** home._

-_Warm rain beating against his back as he wove a roof of grasses to protect the fragile sapling from the heavy downpour.
-The water running into his eyes and down his nose as he worked, making a simple task difficult._
+_Warm rain beating against his back as he wove a roof of grasses to protect the fragile sapling.
+Water running into his eyes, making a simple task difficult._

-_The pull of mud between his toes and around his feet as he took his first steps from the clearing.
-Accepting that the trees and the gardens he cared for so deeply would fall into disarray if he did not drag himself back into the world..._
+_The pull of mud between his toes and around his feet as he dragged himself back into the world..._

 <br />